-Readings (50 points) 4.4
+4.4 Readings (50 points)

-We award points for doing the readings, which means reading every word of the narrative portions assigned, and looking over the programming problems that are presented.
-The expectation is not 100%comprehension, but is 100% familiarity and as much comprehension as you can reasonably gain by normal reading.
+We award points for doing the readings, which means reading every word of the narrative portions assigned, and looking over any other material that is presented.
+The expectation is not 100% comprehension, but is 100% familiarity and as much comprehension as you can reasonably gain by normal reading.
 This provides a basis for us when we do in-class activities.

-'''

 Reading Due Dates: (Mostly Mondays.)

-'''